-The Fair Housing Act allows HUD to initiate complaints when (I) the agency obtains sufficient evidence to believe that a Fair Housing Act violation has occurred or is about to occur or (2) when it has received an individual complaint but believes there may be additional victims of discrimination or wants to obtain relief in the public interest.
+when it has received an individual complaint but believes there may be additional victims of discrimination or wants to obtain relief in the public interest.
 In 2016, there were only 16 Secretary-Initiated Complaints, less than half of the number for 2015 (33 complaints).
 These cases involved, most frequently, discrimination on the basis of disability, followed by race and national origin and familial status.
 Several of these cases featured a combination of more than one protected class as can be seen in the table to the right.

 Basis of Discrimination Number of Cases

 Disability 6

 Familial Status 2

 National Origin I

 Race 2

-Race, Disability, Familial 1
+Race, Disability, Familial Status I

-Status

 Race, National Origin 4

 Total 16